Precision Time Protocol

 • When the router is in Power Profile mode, only the peer_delay mechanism is supported.

-To enable power profile boundary mode and associate interfaces using the clock-port suboption, enter the following command:
+To enable Power Profile boundary mode and associate interfaces using the clock-port suboption, enter these commands:

 ptp clock boundary domain 1 profile power